CopernicaMarketingSoftware/Documentation/Publisher/en/callbacks.md

 # Callbacks
-a webhook is a way to be kept informed by means of an HTTP POST request.
-In Publisher, webhooks are called Callbacks.
+A webhook is a way to keep informed of changes by means of an HTTP POST request.
+In the Publisher, webhooks are called Callbacks.
 Callbacks can be triggered when you create, update or delete a (sub) profile.

-Before you set up Callback, check whether your server can handle the incoming data stream.
-In particular, the webhooks that are activated when importing a database or collection.
+Before you set up a Callback, check whether your server can handle the incoming data stream.
+This is especially important for the webhooks that are activated when importing a database or collection.
 If you are not sure whether your server can handle all these notifications, or if you do not need real-time feedback, it is recommended to use the general statistics.

 ## Set up callbacks
 Under the heading Database management, on the Profiles page, you can manage the callbacks per database or collection.
 The following options will appear when creating or updating a callback.